 Reflect on your application.
-Think about how you demonstrated each of our four criteria, and whether you see opportunity for improvement on any of them.
+Think about how you demonstrated each of our four criteria, and whether you see an opportunity for improvement on any of them.
 Maybe you could have scored higher on your GMAT or GRE.
 Were your goals or your rationale for your MBA as clear as they could be?
 Were your professional accomplishments and progression clearly articulated?
 Did you use the activities section of the application to provide additional depth and breadth to your extracurricular involvement during and after college?
-Check in with yourself, and whether there is anything you have done since submitting your application that bolsters your strengths, or addresses any of the self-perceived areas for improvement.
+Check-in with yourself, and whether there is anything you have done since submitting your application that bolsters your strengths or addresses any of your self-perceived areas for improvement.

 Consider our feedback and act on it as best as you can.
-After accepting your spot on the waitlist, you will hear from our team directing you to your application status page for feedback on how to strengthen your candidacy.
+After accepting your spot on the waitlist, you will receive an email from our team directing you to your application status page for feedback on how to strengthen your candidacy.
 Our feedback might confirm the results of your own reflection but could also surface actionable steps you haven’t yet considered.
 We suggest that you take this feedback seriously and reflect on how you might act on it.
-Following our suggestions does not guarantee admission, but it will likely strengthen your application within a competitive pool of applicants.
+Following our recommendations does not guarantee admission, but it will likely strengthen your application within a competitive pool of applicants.
 In some cases, there may be nothing you can do to strengthen your application but wait.
 Due to our personal scale and our commitment to maintaining a small student body, we can’t offer admission to all of the wonderful candidates who apply.
 While waiting might at times feel like the most challenging part of the application process, please know we are sincere in our feedback if there are no recommended steps.